Lord Mouse reflects on our latest tour to the south of France.

 Now, before we begin the story, I must remind you that I do not keep a journal, take photos, or tweet.
 This little story is from my memory, which is incredible.
 Not incredible in that I can remember anything, but remarkable in the sense that it underlies the strange world I inhabit.
 But I am not making anything up here, it’s just me and my withered brain.

-middle of the week that our buddy J.C. found us.
+Our first port of call was really out in the sticks, a throw-together gig in the middle of the week that our buddy J.C. found us.
 The audience, comprised of farmers, mechanics, housewives and teenagers, looked at us as though we were circus freaks escaped from a local psychiatric ward.
 I was tired on arrival, and pulled out the last dregs of my power to pull the show off.
 I then got drunk and slept in the fireplace.
 (It was a hot August night, don’t worry.)

 Packing out of that town, we made our way inland from the sea, heading towards a spot north of Toulouse.
 Our buddy Jean-Paul lives there, and had booked us some nice shows.
 We rested at his place for a few days, getting back some energy and relaxing in general, some swimming or walking in the nature, others opting to stay back and entertain Jean-Paul with drinking and telling stories.

-time sleeping, for example, and basically have no appetite.
+I had decided before we left that I would focus more on my health this time.
+I am generally noted for being particularly hard on myself.
+I have a difficult time sleeping, for example, and basically have no appetite.
 Beer tends to make up for my lack of food, and cigarettes for my lack of sleep.
 But this time I decided I was going to eat, and at least attempt to sleep.
 So anyway, I was looking forward to a healthier few weeks.

 I was feeling fit when we packed off to the tiny village of Luxey, a small town that transforms into a massive festival, Musicalarue, for the long weekend.
 We were scheduled to play two nights.
 Our first show went well, even though our stage was too small for the band, and the acoustics couldn’t handle our sonic onslaught.